Urology of Greater Atlanta

 Having a low sperm count (oligospermia) means that the fluid (semen) that you ejaculate during an orgasm contains fewer sperm than is considered normal.

-Low sperm counts contain fewer than 15 million sperm per milliliter of semen than normal sperm counts.
+Low sperm counts contain fewer than 15 million sperm per milliliter of semen compared to normal sperm counts.
 Therefore, having a lower sperm count can cause male infertility issues and thus decrease the chances of getting your partner pregnant.
 However, many men with a lower sperm concentration in their semen can still father a child.

 What Causes a Low Sperm Count?